 - Mammography Screening

 - The proportion of Adults who had blood pressure screened in the past two years

 By focusing on preventative health and other key measures, physicians can ensure that the patient is receiving the care that they need and not services that they don’t.

 6. Access to more advanced technologies

 For providers to deliver the highest quality of care, it’s important to have the right infrastructure and technology in place.
-According to an HIT survey by Premier Inc. conducted between July and August of 2014, 60% of ACOs said technology improved care quality while 55% said it improved overall health outcomes.
+According to a HIT survey by Premier Inc. conducted between July and August of 2014, 60% of ACOs said technology improved care quality while 55% said it improved overall health outcomes.

 One of the greatest benefits of joining an ACO is that you get access to better back-end operational and administrative technologies that you might not normally get (or be able to afford) as a sole practitioner.
 These systems allow health information to flow more smoothly from one provider to the next to better manage the care of the patient.
 In other words, by having better technology in place, the patient truly becomes the focus of care.
 For example, patients will spend less time filling out medical history forms or waiting for medical results because the information will be electronically available.
 For healthcare providers, they’ll be able to mitigate risk, ensure HIPAA compliance, and grow their personal referral network.

 However, regardless of whether a practice or healthcare organization joins an ACO, it “will need to integrate systems that improve communication, care coordination, and quality measurement reporting says the American Medical Association.